 - 1 cup carrots, sliced

-- 1 teaspoon fresh garlic, minced
+- 1 tsp. fresh garlic, minced

 - 2 cups lentils

-- 1½ teaspoons ground cumin
+- 1½ tsp. ground cumin

-- 2 teaspoons ground coriander
+- 2 tsp. ground coriander

-- 1½ teaspoons kosher salt
+- 1½ tsp. kosher salt

-- ½ teaspoon black pepper
+- ½ tsp. pepper

 - 2 cups organic baby spinach, finely chopped

 - Stir in the lentils, broth, cumin, coriander, salt (if using), and pepper.
 Mix well and bring the soup to a boil.
 Once boiling, reduce the heat to medium low, and cover with a tight-fitting lid.
 Simmer, stirring occasionally, for about 30 minutes or until the lentils and vegetables are soft and fully cooked.